votingworks/vxsuite/apps/mark/frontend/docs/smartcard.md

 The election manager card also includes the serialized `election.json` in the long value of the card.
 This is the value which, when hashed with SHA256, should match `h` in both the election manager and poll worker cards.
-This election definition data is used to configure the BMD, BAS, and BSD.
+This election definition data is used to configure VxMark and VxScan.